ekn394/KPL-Intro-to-Git-and-GitHub/upgrade-git-bash-prompt.md

 <hr>

 Now drag the new and improved git-prompt.sh file back into the folder where you found it.
-Unless you changed where Git was installed, if is most likely found in C:\Program Files\Git\etc\profile.d
+Unless you changed where Git was installed, it is most likely found in C:\Program Files\Git\etc\profile.d

 Again, you might get a warning pop-up when you drag the file back into that profile.d folder, but just click Continue again if that comes up.